Frequently Asked Questions

 When should I arrive at the airfield?

 The time booked is the time you need to arrive at the airfield, this is not the time of your flight.
-However, you are welcome to arrive earlier to watch any wingwalkers before your scheduled briefing.
+Please ARRIVE at the time we have provided on your voucher.

 Do you offer a video of the flight?